 Things to do in Adelaide

-Many start off in the historic beachside suburb of Glenelg for a stroll along the pier with an ice-cream in hand, before heading up into the Adelaide Hills to Mt Lofty Summit, where breath-taking views over the city can be enjoyed.
-Sports fans should head to the Oval for a local or international cricket match; culture vultures will love the Art Gallery of South Australia on North Terrace, where more than 35,000 pieces can be viewed; and history buffs will be captivated by the Migration Museum's insight into the migration of British prisoners to Australia in the 1700s.
+Many visitors begin in the historic beachside suburb of Glenelg, enjoying a stroll along the pier with an ice-cream in hand, before heading into the Adelaide Hills to Mt Lofty Summit for panoramic views across the city and coastline.
+Sports fans can catch a cricket match at the iconic Adelaide Oval, while culture lovers will enjoy the Art Gallery of South Australia on North Terrace, home to more than 35,000 works of art.
+The nearby Migration Museum tells the stories of South Australia's settlers and diverse communities.

 Hahndorf